 With respect to a low carb cheese board, most cheeses are relatively low carb.
 Hard aged cheeses do have less lactose, which is the milk sugar, but generally speaking cheese is low carb and high fat.

-Pairing Meats for Cheese and Charcuterie Boards
+Pairing Cheese, Meat & Wine for Charcuterie Boards

 Adding meat to a cheese board turns it into what is referred to as a “charcuterie”board.
 Charcuterie (pronounced “shahr-ku-tuh-ree”) is the art of preparing and assembling cured meats and other meat products.